guava-mc/MathSprouts/README.md

 - Add virtual agent to assist parents and children while playing
 - Add edge weight prediction algorithm to make learning paths more adaptive and personalized
 - Add shortest path visualization for parents
+- Add more conventional visualizations that are less coupled to being comfortable with math/graphs that abstract complexities away
 - Improve UX

 ### References